I want to delve deep into the question I get asked a lot – and that is “Can you be TOO organised?”

-It probably seems like such a weird thing for me to be saying, after all, I run a site all about getting organised, but I really do think that we can all become too organised, and its a fine line!
+It probably seems like such a weird thing for me to be saying, after all, I run a site all about getting organised, but I really do think that we CAN get too organised, and it’s worth remembering when we’re striving to get things sorted out in our homes and lives…

 Knowledge as they say, is most definitely power!